Julian Bolling

-Deshabandu Julian Bolling (born 19 June 1966) is a Sri Lankan medal-winning swimmer who has represented his country at numerous international competitions.
-He is fondly remembered as the poster boy of Sri Lankan swimming as well as the pin-up boy of Sri Lankan swimming in the 1980s.
-He has won 15 gold medals for Sri Lanka at the South Asian Games between 1984 to 1991.
+Deshabandu Julian Bolling (born 19 June 1966) is a Sri Lankan medal-winning swimmer who represented his country at numerous international competitions.
+He is fondly remembered as the poster boy of Sri Lankan swimming in the 1980s.
+He won 15 gold medals for Sri Lanka at the South Asian Games between 1984 and 1991.
 He also represented Sri Lanka at three Olympic Games, firstly at Los Angeles (USA) in 1984, then at Seoul (South Korea) in 1988, and finally at Barcelona (Spain) in 1992.
-He was the first Sri Lankan ever to participate in three consecutive Olympics (1984, 1988 and 1992).
+He was the first Sri Lankan to participate in three consecutive Olympics (1984, 1988 and 1992).

 Biography

 He is the son of Tara Bolling and cousin of Dipika Chanmugam, both of whom have represented Sri Lanka internationally.
-His mother and coach Tara Bolling nee De Saram was a standout swimmer in the latter half of the 1960s represented Ceylon at the Tokyo Olympics.
+His mother and coach Tara Bolling née De Saram was a standout swimmer in the latter half of the 1960s represented Ceylon at the Tokyo Olympics.
 He was coached by his mother from 1982.
-His grandfather Fredrick de Saram was a cricketer and renowned for having led the attempted military coup of 1962.
+His grandfather Fredrick de Saram was a cricketer and infamous for having led the attempted military coup of 1962.

 Career

 He took up swimming while pursuing his education at Royal College and he first took part in an age group meet in India in 1979 which was his first major international exposure.
 He proved his mettle and stamped his authority with his two elder brothers Jeromy Bolling and David Bolling in the 1979 Indo-Sri Lankan-Bangladesh Swimming Triangular Meet.
 At Royal College, he was coached by G. A. Wilson from 1977 to 1982.

-He made his Asian Games debut during the 1982 Asian Games and gained sixth place finishes in both men's 400m and 1500m freestyle events while securing a seventh place finish in the men's 400m individual medley event.
+He made his Asian Games debut during the 1982 Asian Games and gained sixth-place finishes in both men's 400m and 1500m freestyle events while securing a seventh-place finish in the men's 400m individual medley event.
 He also competed at the 1986 Asian Games.
-He graduated from the University of California and with a marketing degree from the Clarion University in the USA when he was on a scholarship in the USA.
+He graduated from the University of California and with a marketing degree from the Clarion University in the US when he was on a scholarship in the USA.
 He returned to Sri Lanka in 1992 and worked in American Express Bank for a brief stint before switching to Nestles.